saragibby/saragibby-v2/content/blog/recaps/10-23-20/index.md

 <br/><br/><br/>

 ### Fitness
 Yup.
 That is still happening.
 Can't tell you exactly what, when or how.
-But, the exercise ring gets filled each... might be a 10pm walk on treadmill, mid-day dance party... and okay, I'll admit one day I dried my hair and got 4 mins of exercise.
+But, the exercise ring gets filled each day... might be a 10pm walk on treadmill, mid-day dance party... and okay, I'll admit one day I dried my hair and got 4 mins of exercise.
 Oh, I counted it.
 <br/><br/><br/>

 ### Message response time